gingerbeardman/stapler/README.md

 ## What is it?

-`Stapler.app` is a an app for managing Stapler Documents.
+`Stapler.app` is an app for creating managing its own type of documents.

 A *Stapler Document* contains multiple aliases which can be managed, inspected and launched.